epam/edp-ddm-citus/platform-db/README.md

 ```
 Example - [f_check_permissions_dcm.sql](platform-db/changesets/registry/procedures/f_check_permissions_dcm.sql)

-Theese files can be edited.
-Liquibase keeps track of the changes and runs the scripts only if they are changed compared to the previous deployment
+These files can be edited.
+Liquibase keeps track of the changes and runs the scripts only if they are changed compared to the previous deployment.

 ### z-post-update folder
 This folder contains scripts that will be run the last.